In this article:

 For information on booking tickets for you and guests, please refer to Key information about booking tickets and preparing for your graduation ceremony

-How can I ensure I have access to my student record?
+How can I ensure I have access to my Student Record?

 Please ensure that you have updated your Student Record with a personal email address, as this will be how we contact you regarding future updates.